munhyunsu/UsedMarketAnalysis/README.md

 # Paper
 - Hyunsu Mun, Youngseok Lee.
 "Analysis and Nudging of Personally Identifiable Information in Online Used Markets".
-TPS 2019.
+The First IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications.
 Dec 2019.

 ## Coded by
 - LuHa (munhyunsu@gmail.com)